-Dachshunds, affectionately called Doxies, are famous for their adorable, funny shape.
+Dachshunds, affectionately called Dachsies, are adorable and determined dogs.
 But their long bodies and short legs were meant for more than just making humans fall in love with them.
-Here are some interesting facts you didn't know about Dachshunds:
+Here are some interesting Dachshund facts you may not have known.

 1. They Were Bred to Hunt Badgers

 The name “Dachshund” is actually German for “badger dog.”
 Dachshunds’ short legs keep them low to the ground to track scents, and their narrow bodies allow them to crawl into burrows, looking for badgers.
 Despite their small size, Dachshunds are brave and fierce.
 Over time, they were bred in different varieties to hunt different kinds of prey.